ArchanaSharmaGIS/Automated-Drought-Detection-using-Vegetation-and-Temperature-Indices/README.md

 ## Motivation
 With increased frequency of droughts due to climate change, it is critical to monitor crop health and prevent large-scale agricultural losses.
 Remote sensing data allows for real-time, large-scale monitoring of vegetation health, offering a reliable tool for detecting and mitigating the impact of drought on crop productivity.
 This project aims to support data-driven agricultural management through accessible and reliable drought monitoring techniques.

 ## Features
-- **Data Acquisition**: Automated retrieval of Landsat 8 images using Google Earth Engine, allowing for large-scale data processing.
-- **Drought Indices Calculation**: Computes Vegetation Condition Index (VCI), Temperature Condition Index (TCI), and Vegetation Health Index (VHI).
+- **Data Retrieval:** Uses Landsat 8 imagery and shapefiles to define the region of interest.
-- **Interactive Map Visualization**: Generates map visualizations of VCI, TCI, and VHI to highlight affected areas.
+- **Vegetation and Temperature Analysis:** Calculates NDVI-based VCI, LST-based TCI, and combined VHI for drought assessment.
-- **Export Functionality**: Exports GeoTIFF files of drought indices for further use or integration into GIS applications.
-- **Region of Interest Selection**: Allows users to define specific areas for targeted drought analysis.
+- **Map Visualization:** Displays drought indices on interactive maps for easy visualization.
+- **Data Export:** Exports analysis results (VCI, TCI, VHI) as GeoTIFF files.

 ## Use Cases
 - **Agricultural Monitoring**: Identifying drought-stressed regions in agricultural land for early intervention.